Tampa Bay Buccaneers: 1997–2013

 The Buccaneers began wearing the throwback orange, red, and white uniforms during the 2009 season.

 A ballot measure to fund the construction of a new stadium passed in September 1996.
 As a result, the franchise was guaranteed to stay in Tampa, and the plans to design a new uniform were resurrected and reenergized.
 The Buccaneers worked with the NFL to develop a more marketable and intimidating look in order to improve the team's image.
 Starting with the season, the primary team colors were changed to red and pewter, with black and orange as accents.
 The "Bucco Bruce" logo was replaced by a red wind-swept flag displaying a white pirate skull and crossed sabres which is a modified version of the Crossed Swords Jolly Roger.
 The flagpole was another larger sabre.
 The "Buccaneers" team name was written in a new font, Totally Gothic, and was either red with shadows of pewter or red and white.
-Orange pinstriping, and an orange football, was used to maintain a visual link to the former colors.
-Chris Berman nicknamed them "the pirates in pewter pants," a play on the Gilbert and Sullivan opera The Pirates of Penzance.
+Orange pinstriping, and an orange football, were used to maintain a visual link to the former colors.
+Chris Berman nicknamed them "the pirates in pewter pants", a play on the Gilbert and Sullivan opera The Pirates of Penzance.
 The nickname "Pewter Pirates" also became trendy.
 The Buccaneers staged a ceremony at The Pier on April 7, 1997, in which Bucco Bruce walked the plank of the pirate ship Bounty docked in Tampa Bay.
 But not before he was pardoned at the last minute by Governor Lawton Chiles.